COURSES TAUGHT

 NEW YORK UNIVERSITY

-Integrated Digital Media Program – Tandon School of Engineering
+Integrated Design & Media – Tandon School of Engineering

 STILL AND MOVING IMAGES